 Well, your kids could either walk away and let it go back to the bank, without owing another dime… or they could buy the home for 95 percent of that current market value.
 So, even though you borrowed $800,000, your heirs could purchase your home for 95 percent of $600,000, the home’s market value at that time.

 There’s nothing else that offers that sort of protection against being underwater either.

 It’s incredible to me that EVERYONE who can, doesn’t want to open a HECM Line of Credit today.
 I can’t imagine what the argument would be against doing so.

 If you think you can, please don’t hesitate to make the case to me at email@example.com.
 I can’t wait to hear what you have to say.

 P.S.
-If you or someone you know wants to know the facts about HECM reverse mortgages, HECM Lines of Credit and HECM for Purchase loans, contact me at firstname.lastname@example.org.
-My Reverse Mortgage Intelligence Team at Shore Capital will show you how the different advantages would apply to your individual situation.
+If you or someone you know wants to know the facts about HECM reverse mortgages, HECM Lines of Credit and HECM for Purchase loans, contact my Reverse Mortgage Intelligence Team at Shore Capital to see how the different advantages would apply to your individual situation.
 (No salesperson will call, by the way.)

 (714) 315-6060 cell

 (714) 625-8938 office